leoetlino/project-restoration/readme.md

   * Fixed a game bug that prevented the player from leaving free camera mode by targeting when Zora swimming or Goron rolling.
   * Fixed a possible softlock during the Twinmold boss intro.

-For a list of planned changes, see the [project dashboard](https://github.com/leoetlino/project-restoration/projects/1).

 ## Setup

 1. Download the [latest release](https://github.com/leoetlino/project-restoration/releases).